Tallinn European School

 Tallinn European School (Tallinna Euroopa Kool), or TES, is a private, Accredited European School in Tallinn, Estonia.
 Founded in 2013, it is an all-through school which offers a multicultural and multilingual education leading to the European Baccalaureate as its secondary leaving qualification.
 TES is Estonia's largest international school, and the first of the Accredited European Schools, found across the European Union, to be established in the Baltic states.

 Multilingual curriculum

-Tallinn European School currently allows students to enrol in either the English-section or French-section.
+Tallinn European School currently allows students to enroll in either the English-section or French-section.
 Students enrolled in the school are generally instructed in the language of the respective section.
 Students must choose from either English, French or German for their second language, which becomes the language of instruction for History and Geography curriculum from the third-year secondary, as well as the optional Economics course available from fourth year.
 Students are also expected to take a third language upon entering the secondary school.
 Students whose mother-tongue is not covered by a language section, are enrolled in the English section, and can opt for their mother-tongue in place of English-studies, taking English as their designated second language.
 At present TES provides classes in ten languages for mother-tongue or foreign language programmes.